Keigun-Spark/Virtual-Home-Energy-VHE/README.md

 # Virtual Home Energy (VHE) Plugin - HCU Docker Plugin

-This folder contains the build configuration to package the Virtual Home Energy plugin as a deployable Docker container for the **Homematic IP Home Control Unit (HCU)**.
+Contains the build configuration to package the Virtual Home Energy plugin as a deployable Docker container for the **Homematic IP Home Control Unit (HCU)**.
 It automatically calculates your household's "unaccounted" or "unknown" energy consumption and creates a virtual energy meter in the Homematic IP App.

 ## How it works